IDAHO FIRST TIME HOME BUYER — FHA AND ZERO DOWN IN IDAHO

 If you have good credit, don’t worry about the FHA maximums.
 You can get a conventional mortgage loan in that case.
 So our example couple– with good credit– doesn’t have to worry about the Boise County maximum.

-In most cases, YES!
-The beautiful state of Idaho has a great Bond department, Idaho Housing and Finance Association (IHFA).
+Idaho Housing Agency offers 100% (no money down) financing for Rural Development and V.A.
+Loans.
+Otherwise .5% of the borrowers own money is required but gift funds from a relative are allowed in most cases to cover the down payment.
+George Tallabas is also well known for his ability to convince the seller to pay your closing costs.
+Idaho First Time Home Buyer Programs are great and the beautiful state of Idaho has a great Bond department, Idaho Housing and Finance Association (IHFA).
 IHFA has a Conventional, 30 year loan with up to 100% financing.
-Like FHA, this loan requires that the buyer be within certainguidelines for income and purchase price.
-For buyers that are above the income limits there are still options for 100% financing.
+Like FHA, this loan requires that the buyer be within certain guidelines for income and purchase price.
+For buyers that are above the income limits there are still options.
 Ask George if he can refer you to a lender that will you give you more information on this.

 Boise/Ada County Assisted Home Ownership Program (AHOP) (Hobbler Place Subdivision)